 Suit up for your own dance class and learn the moves to your favorite song, says Chancey Charm Denver planner Lauren Groeper.
 Hire a choreographer to teach you and your guests a signature dance.
-“Hula lessons are perfect for a Hawaiian wedding and guests can always learn the 'Orea Pou Ine Nifi Mas' dance for a Greek wedding,” Groeper explains.
+“Hula lessons are perfect for a Hawaiian wedding and guests can always learn the 'Orea Pou Ine Nifi Mas' dance for a Greek wedding,” adds Groeper.

 Abby Lee of Sugar Plum & Co. suggests taking the bride squad for some good vibes with a tarot reading and Reiki healing session, "Get all your chakras cleared before the big day!"

 Head to the Kitchen